Please use Chrome or Firefox. IE explorer will encounter some format issue.

 ~~\ >_< / ~~

-This is an SDL game project created for my undergraduate level game class.
-It was a group project with ten students and I was responsible for coding the boss be creating wrapper functions to replace the SDL default rendering functions with OpenGL rendering methods so that we could render 3D objects into our 2D game.
+This is an SDL game project created for my undergraduate game class.
+It was a group project with ten students and I was responsible for coding the boss logic and creating wrapper functions to replace the SDL default rendering functions with OpenGL rendering methods so that we could render 3D objects into our 2D game.

-For downloading the project's source code and the detailed documentation, please use this link:
+The project's source code and the detailed documentation is here.

 The SDK we were using for this project is called Wrld. https://www.wrld3d.com